deriv-com/perl-Data-Validate-Sanctions/README.md

 # DESCRIPTION

-Data::Validate::Sanctions is a simple validitor to validate a name against sanctions lists.
+Data::Validate::Sanctions is a simple validator to validate a name against sanctions lists.

 The list is from:
 \- [https://www.treasury.gov/ofac/downloads/sdn.csv](https://www.treasury.gov/ofac/downloads/sdn.csv),